United States occupation of Nicaragua

-The United States occupation of Nicaragua from 1912 to 1933 was part of the Banana Wars, when the U.S. military invaded various Latin American countries from 1898 to 1934.
-The formal occupation began in 1912, even though there were various other assaults by the U.S. in Nicaragua throughout this period.
-American military interventions in Nicaragua were designed to stop any other nation except the United States of America from building a Nicaraguan Canal.
+The United States occupation of Nicaragua from August 4, 1912, to January 2, 1933, was part of the Banana Wars, when the U.S. military invaded various Latin American countries from 1898 to 1934.
+The formal occupation began on August 4, 1912, even though there were various other assaults by the United States in Nicaragua throughout this period.
+American military interventions in Nicaragua were designed to stop any nation other than the United States of America from building a Nicaraguan Canal.

 Nicaragua assumed a quasi-protectorate status under the 1916 Bryan–Chamorro Treaty.
 President Herbert Hoover (1929–1933) opposed the relationship.
 On January 2, 1933, Hoover ended the American intervention.

 Conflicts in Nicaragua

 Estrada's rebellion (1909)

 In 1909 Nicaraguan President José Santos Zelaya of the Liberal Party faced opposition from the Conservative Party, led by governor Juan José Estrada of Bluefields who received support from the U.S. government as a result of American entrepreneurs providing financial assistance to Estrada's rebellion in the hopes of gaining economic concessions after the rebellion's victory.
 The United States had limited military presence in Nicaragua, having only one patrolling U.S. Navy ship off the coast of Bluefields, allegedly to protect the lives and interests of American citizens who lived there.
 The Conservative Party sought to overthrow Zelaya which led to Estrada's rebellion in December 1909.
 Two Americans, Leonard Groce and Lee Roy Cannon, were captured and indicted for allegedly joining the rebellion and the laying of mines.
 Zelaya ordered the execution of the two Americans, which severed U.S. relations.

 The forces of Emiliano Chamorro Vargas and Nicaraguan General Juan Estrada, each leading conservative revolts against Zelaya's government, had captured three small towns on the border with Costa Rica and were fomenting open rebellion in the capital of Managua.
 U.S. Naval warships that had been waiting off Mexico and Costa Rica moved into position.

 The protected cruisers USS Des Moines (CL-17), USS Tacoma (CL-20), and collier USS Hannibal (AG-1) lay in the harbor at Bluefields, Nicaragua, on the Atlantic coast with USS Prairie (AD-5) en route for Colón, Panama, with 700 Marines.
 On December 12, 1909, Albany with 280 bluejackets and the gunboat USS Yorktown (PG-1) with 155, arrived at Corinto, Nicaragua, to join the gunboat USS Vicksburg (PG-11) with her crew of 155 allegedly to protect American citizens and property on the Pacific coast of Nicaragua.